 7 Deadly Mistakes You’re Making with Your Online Store That are Costing You

 Today, with the right tools almost anyone can be an online ecommerce all-star.
 However, unless you’re intentional about how you construct and run your online store, it’s highly likely you’ll make simple mistakes that could seriously harm your brand.
 Don’t worry though; there’s good news.
-By learning to avoid these mistakes, you can earn more customers, enjoy more sales, and promote your brand’s ecommerce growth.
+By learning to avoid these mistakes, you can win more customers, earn more sales, and boost your brand’s ecommerce growth.

 7 Mistakes That May Be Impacting Your Online Store